 - Mix 3 teaspoons of iodine-free salt with 1 teaspoon of baking soda to create a dry mixture.

-- Dissolve 1 teaspoon sea salt or pickling salt (don’t use table salt, which usually contains additives) in 1 pint of distilled, sterilized, or filtered water.
+- Dissolve 1 teaspoon of the dry mixture in 1 cup (8 fluid ounces) of distilled, sterilized, or filtered water.

-You will want to irrigate your sinuses while standing over a sink or basin to capture the liquid.
+To capture the liquid, you will want to irrigate your sinuses while standing over a sink or basin.
 Pour, spray, or squirt a liberal amount of the solution into one nostril while tilting your head so it flows out the other nostril.
 Do this with each nostril.
-Although the process sounds a little strange if you’ve never done it before, most people find it soothing.
 It also flushes away bacteria and irritants.

 - Lay back with a warm compress draped across your nose, cheeks, and forehead for three minutes.

-- Remove the warm compress and replace with a cold compress for 30 seconds.
+- Remove the warm compress and replace it with a cold compress for 30 seconds.